 Woven Wood Sliders

-Woven Wood Sliders usually come into two options.
+Woven Wood Slider usually come into two options.
 One is a large woven wood fabric panel that slides along a track and gently folds like a curtain when you open it.
 The other consists of separate woven wood panels, sometimes called sliding panel track blinds, that slide along tracks to fully cover a large window or sliding door.
 The panels move separately so you can easily adjust them to let in the perfect amount of light.

 Materials for Woven Wood Sliders